Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Structure factor and neutron scattering cross section

-As expected, the cross section of the \emph{field-polarized state} in \cref{fig:cross_section}(c) is isotropic and exhibits a single broad peak centered at $\bm q = 0$ mainly caused by the component $S_{zz}$ parallel to the external field.
-The contributions in $S_{\alpha\beta}$ ($\alpha\in\{x,y\}$, $\beta\in\{x,y,z\}$) are attributed to finite-size effects, caused by a helical winding of $\braket{\bm S_{\bm r}}$ near the boundaries due to the strong DMI interaction (see \cref{fig:three_phases_different_BC}).
+As expected, the cross section of the FP state in \cref{fig:cross_section}(c) is isotropic and exhibits a single broad peak centered at $\bm q = 0$ mainly caused by the component $\mathcal S_{zz}$ parallel to the external field.
+The contributions in $\mathcal S_{\alpha\beta}$ ($\alpha\in\{x,y\}$, $\beta\in\{x,y,z\}$) are attributed to finite-size effects, caused by a helical winding of $\braket{\bm S_{\bm r}}$ near the boundaries due to the strong DMI interaction (see \cref{fig:three_phases_different_BC}).
 The azimuthal average of the cross section in \cref{fig:cross_section}(c), defined as $(2\pi)^{-1}\int_0^{2\pi} d \varphi (d\sigma / d\Omega)$ can be well described by the form factor of a uniformly polarized thin circular disc with a radius $R$ corresponding to the cluster radius, i.e., $d\sigma / d\Omega(q) \propto [2J_1(qR)/(qR)]^2$, where $J_1(z)$ denotes the first-order Bessel function.
 To highlight this point, we display the first two minima of $[J_1(qR)/(qR)]^2$ (for $R=4a$) by dotted white lines in \cref{fig:cross_section}(c) and find a very good agreement to the numerical data of the discrete system.
-The \emph{spin wave state} in \cref{fig:cross_section}(a) is a representative of a quantum helical phase, which is characterized by a superposition of spin spirals with wave vectors $\bm q \neq 0$, resulting in six pronounced Bragg peaks in $S_{zz}(\bm q)$.
-We observe in the \emph{skyrmion phase} a superposition of the two extreme limits: in particular, we find a Bragg peak at $\bm q=0$, together with an off-diagonal Bragg ``ring'' caused by the radial polarization winding of the skyrmion (see \cref{fig:cross_section}(b)).
-The radius of this helical state can then be estimated as $r_0=q^{-1}_0\approx3a$ with $q_0\approx1/(3a)$ the momentum modulus of the $\bm q\neq0$ Bragg ring, consistent with the estimate given in \cref{fig:polarization_winding}.
+The HS state in \cref{fig:cross_section}(a) is characterized by a superposition of spin spirals with wave vectors $\bm q \neq 0$, resulting in six pronounced Bragg peaks in $\mathcal S_{zz}(\bm q)$.
+We observe in the SK phase a superposition of the two extreme limits: in particular, we find a Bragg peak at $\bm q=0$, together with an off-diagonal Bragg ``ring'' caused by the radial polarization winding of the skyrmion (see \cref{fig:cross_section}(b)).
+The radius of the skyrmion can be estimated as $r_0=q^{-1}_0\approx3a$ with $q_0\approx1/(3a)$ the momentum modulus of the $\bm q\neq0$ Bragg ring, consistent with the estimate given in \cref{fig:polarization_winding}.
 Hence, the predicted quantum skyrmion profile yields a distinct signature in the measurable neutron scattering cross section and allows a determination of its size.
+We want to stress that a classical spin profile compatible to the (normalized) quantum mechanical expectation values can lead to a cross section in qualitative agreement with the ones reported here.
+However, quantitative deviations are expected because, for classical systems, the spin-spin correlation functions factorize since the zero temperature configuration is non-degenerate for $B\neq 0$.
+Therefore, a direct measurement of the connected spin-spin correlation function $\braket{\hat\sigma_{\alpha,\bm r}\hat\sigma_{\beta,\bm r'}}-\braket{\hat\sigma_{\alpha,\bm r}}\braket{\hat\sigma_{\beta,\bm r'}}$ will differentiate classical from quantum skyrmion states.
+Classical and quantum states also differ locally in the spin norm, which is not necessarily conserved in general $|\braket{\hat{\bm S}_{\bm r}}|\leq1/2$.
+We find that the domain wall spin norm at the outer rim of the skyrmion (where the concurrence is large) is about $4\,\%$ lower compared to the field-polarized environment.